stylepatrick/keycloak-admin-client-rest-api/README.md

 ### Setup:
 Two Keycloak clients are needed:
 - app-clinet: for the application itself (Access Type: public).
 Users needs to have the APP_OPERATOR role to login.
 - api-client: for the backend api to execute the changes on Keycloak.
-(Access Type should be confidential to provide more secure).
+(Access Type should be confidential).

 # Clients